ncredinburgh/JavaForSmallTeams/process/600_agree_the_language_you_use_for_tests.md

 ### Unit Tests

-A fairly tight definition of unit test now in common use in the Java community.
+A fairly tight definition of unit tests is now in common use in the Java community.
 We recommend that you and your team use this definition.

 To be a unit test, a test must be: